7MinSec/bpatty/command_line/linux/system/index.md

 Info here is heavily referenced from [this Digital Ocean support article](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-screen-on-an-ubuntu-cloud-server).

+Also [this iu.edu article](https://kb.iu.edu/d/ahrm) is one I come back to regularly when I need to re-attach to a screen session after I disconnected from it ungracefully.

 ### Start a new screen session
     screen -R name-of-session